openlawteam/docs/docs/markup-language/README.md

 ### External Signature

 The ExternalSignature type lets you define a new signature method which uses an external service registered in the OpenLaw platform through the Integration Framework.
-The following is an example of the syntax to define and use an [eletronic signature via DocuSign](https://www.docusign.com/products/electronic-signature) external service:
+The following is an example of the syntax to define and use an [electronic signature via DocuSign](https://www.docusign.com/products/electronic-signature) external service:

 ```
 [[Signatory: ExternalSignature(serviceName:"DocuSign")]]
 ```

+### Ethereum Call

+The EthereumCall type allows you to integrate your agreement with smart contract code running on the Ethereum blockchain.
+Common use cases include defining the terms of a transaction in the agreement and then automating the transfer of assets (including digital payment) upon execution of the contract.
+See the [Smart Contracts section](#smart-contracts) for details and examples of how to set up an Ethereum Call in your template.

 ### External Call